A lot of confusion exists in veterinary practices concerning the definition of dead space in a breathing circuit.

 There are four critical places where you can find dead space:

-- The portion of the endotracheal tube which extends out of the trachea (from the mouth to the breathing circuit)
+- Extended Endotracheal Tube: Any portion of the endotracheal tube that extends beyond the trachea can increase dead space in the breathing circuit.

 Y Patient Circuit